-5.2 Design Allowances - AS/NZS1547:2012 Table H1
+4.2 Design Allowances - AS/NZS1547:2012 Table H1

 In accordance with AS/NZS1547:2012 Table H1, the recommended design flow allowance for use in Australia, using on site rainwater roof collection supply is 120L/person/day.
-Given the proposed residence is 1 bedrooms in total, the number of persons potentially occupying the residence assumed for the calculation of the design flow is 2 people.
+The maximum number of persons is 2 people.

-6.0 SEPTIC TANK SELECTION AND CALCULATION
+5.0 SEPTIC TANK SELECTION AND CALCULATION

-6.1 Silver Book/ NSW Health Guidelines
+5.1 Silver Book/ NSW Health Guidelines